Barberstown Castle, Straffan

 Overview

-Straffan is a small but vibrant village in County Kildare, perched on a low‑lying stretch of the River Liffey about 25 km upstream from Dublin.
-With a population of just over 1 200, the settlement has grown around two historic crossroads that host a Roman Catholic church, a Church of Ireland parish, a primary school and a handful of local shops and pubs.
-The surrounding flood‑meadows, the nearby River Morell and the Liffey itself give the area a lush, pastoral feel, while the presence of world‑renowned golf and heritage attractions make Straffan a popular stop for both day‑trippers and longer‑stay visitors.
+Straffan sits on a gentle bend of the River Liffey, roughly 25 km upstream from Dublin.
+With a population just over 1,200, the village grew around two historic crossroads that now host a Roman Catholic church, a Church of Ireland parish, a primary school, and a selection of local shops and pubs.
+The surrounding flood-meadows and the nearby River Morell give the area a distinctly pastoral character, while the presence of world-renowned golf estates and heritage attractions has turned Straffan into a popular stop for day-trippers and longer-stay visitors alike.
+The village works well as a quiet base for exploring the wider Ancient East, offering easy access to both rural trails and high-end leisure facilities.

 History

-The name Straffan derives from the early Irish Teach Srafáin, linked to the saint Srafán whose feast day is 23 May.
-The village appears in medieval Irish place‑legends and was once a separate parish before joining the larger Celbridge parish.
-Throughout the centuries Straffan has been touched by conflict and commerce: it suffered during the 1641‑42 wars, hosted General George Monck’s parliamentarian camp, and later became a hub for United Irishmen activity in the late 18th century.
+The village name traces back to the early Irish Teach Srafáin, linked to the saint Srafán whose feast day falls on 23 May.
+Straffan appears in medieval place-legends and operated as a separate parish before eventually merging with the larger Celbridge parish.
+Over the centuries, the settlement has seen its share of conflict and commerce.
+It was heavily affected during the 1641–42 wars, served as a camp for General George Monck’s parliamentarian forces, and later became a meeting point for United Irishmen activity in the late 18th century.

-Land ownership in Straffan shifted among notable families – the Henrys, the Bartons and the Lawless (Barons Cloncurry).
-The Henrys built a grand house in the 18th century, which burned, leading the Barton family to construct the present Straffan House (1828‑32).
-In the 20th century the estate changed hands several times before entrepreneur Michael Smurfit transformed it into the luxury K Club resort.
+Land ownership shifted through several prominent families, including the Henrys, the Bartons, and the Lawless barons of Cloncurry.
+The Henrys originally built a grand house in the 18th century, but after it burned down, the Barton family commissioned the present Straffan House between 1828 and 1832.
+The estate changed hands multiple times in the 20th century before entrepreneur Michael Smurfit acquired it and transformed the grounds into the luxury K Club resort.

 What to See & Do